Rejuvenation of Hay & Pasture

 9 Ziadi, N., R.R.
 Simard, G. Allard, and G. Parent.
 2000.
 Yield response of forage grasses to N fertilizer as related to spring soil nitrate sorbed on anionic exchange membranes.
 Can.
 J. Soil Sci.
 80:203-212.

 10 Lardner, H.A., 1998.
 Rejuvenation of Crested Wheatgrass.
-Western Beef Development Centre factsheet.
+Western Beef Development Centre fact sheet.

 11 Mahli, S.S., K. Heier, K. Nielsen, W.E.
 Davies, and K.S.
 Gill.
 2000.
 Efficacy of pasture rejuvenation through mechanical aeration or N fertilization.
 Canadian Journal of Plant Science 80:813-815.